Douoo/product-preview-card-component/README.md

 - Semantic HTML5 markup
 - CSS Grid and Flexbox
-- Desktop to Mobile Design
+- Desktop first, then Mobile Design

 ### What I learned